microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

     },
     tokens: { jwt: this.auth(this.tenantId, documentId) },
     type: "fluid",
-    url: documentUrl,
+    URL: documentUrl,
 };

 return response;
 ```

-It also defines an api, `getAbsoluteUrl` which takes 2 arguments, `resolvedUrl` and `relativeUrl`.
-It creates a url for
+It also defines an API, `getAbsoluteUrl` which takes 2 arguments, `resolvedUrl` and `relativeUrl`.
+It creates a URL for
-the created container with any data store path given in the relative url.
+the created container with any data store path given in the relative URL.

 #### Drivers